Ao Ba Ba (Vietnamese Silk Pajama)

 Vietnamese woman in Ao Ba Ba rows sampan on Mekong Delta river

 Above is a part of the most beautiful song about Vietnamese Silk Pajama.
-Composed by famous compositor Tran Thien Thanh, the song has drawn a romantic picture of the Mekong Delta woman wearing South Vietnamese Pajama and praise for the beauty of countryside in South Vietnam.
+Composed by famous compositor Tran Thien Thanh, the song has drawn a romantic picture of the Mekong Delta woman wearing South Vietnamese Pajama and praise for the beauty of the countryside in South Vietnam.
 Vietnamese Silk Pajama is the most popular style in Mekong Delta and other rural areas in South Vietnam before 1975.
 Although fashion trends have changed over the years, traditional Ao Ba Ba is considered as the symbol of Vietnamese beauty besides Ao Dai.

-There are many stories about origin of Ao Ba Ba.
-The most popular story is about a hawker selling and buying goods around the world.
+There are many stories about the origin of Ao Ba Ba.
+The most popular story is about hawker selling and buying goods around the world.
 One day, he came to Malaysia and met a group of people called Ba Ba wearing beautiful and tidy clothes.
 He brought these clothes to Cai Mon village, Ben Tre province in Mekong Delta, locals called them Ao Ba Ba.
 Since then, Ao Ba Ba has become more and more popular in South Vietnam.

 Ao Ba Ba is worn as a top and bottom set consists of a shirt and a pair of pants made from silk.
 The silk shirt has long sleeves, button-down collar, scooped neck and 2 rectangle pockets.
 The back flap is a piece of cloth and the front flap consists of two pieces.
 In the middle of the front flap, there is a line of buttons running from top to bottom.
 Ao Ba Ba shirt is wide at the waist, it covers the buttock and splits at two sides of the waist.
 The front flap has two big pockets which are used to carry small items such as plain tobacco, matches, money… Being split on 2 sides and without collar, the shirt is comfortable to wear.
 Because of the usability and comfort, both male and female like to wear Ao Ba Ba during day and night.
 It is worn at home, at work, at market places.